siiky/siiky.github.io/algebra/cat_theory_perf.md

 Imagine now that there's a (reasonable) way to determine if two morphisms are equal.
 Given `f, g : X -> Y`: `f = g <=> forall x in X: f(x) = g(x)`.

-Imagine there's also a way to analyse performance of a given morphism.
+Imagine there's also a way to analyze performance of a given morphism.
 We'll represent the performance of a given morphism `f` as `P(f)`.
 The lesser P(f) is, for any given morphism, the better.

-We'll analyse all morphisms of our category, and annotate them with their performance.
+We'll analyze all morphisms of our category, and annotate them with their performance.
 We'll represent an annotated morphism `f` as `(f, P(f))`.
 Like so:

 ![Category w/ Performance Analysis](../assets/ctp-cat-perf.svg)